kennankole/message-web-app/README.md

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.

 ### Prerequisites

-In order to run this project you need:
+To get a local copy up and running, you need to install `Node` and `npm` first and then follow these steps.

 ### Setup